General FAQ

 Additional Resources/Contacts

 AECEA is NOT involved in certification.
-If you have any questions related to certification, please contact the Alberta Child Care Staff Certification Office:
+If you have any questions related to certification, please contact the Childcare Staff Certification Office:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)